angular/angular/aio/content/guide/deployment.md

 ### Automatic deployment with the CLI

-The Angluar CLI command `ng deploy` (introduced in version 8.3.0) executes the `deploy` [CLI builder](https://angular.io/guide/cli-builder) associated with your project.
+The Angular CLI command `ng deploy` (introduced in version 8.3.0) executes the `deploy` [CLI builder](https://angular.io/guide/cli-builder) associated with your project.
 A number of third-party builders implement deployment capabilities to different platforms.
 You can add any of them to your project by running `ng add [package name]`.

 When you add a package with deployment capability, it'll automatically update your workspace configuration (`angular.json` file) with a `deploy` section for the selected project.
 As the next step, to deploy your project you can run `ng deploy`.